Vietnamese architecture

-Vietnamese architecture (Kiến trúc Việt Nam) is the architectural style used in Vietnam through the process of historical development and the absorption and integration of regional and international architectures.
-Vietnamese-style architecture is formed according to the needs of living, sheltering from the sun and rain, and a place to return to after work.
-Vietnamese architecture is reflected in the works from communal houses, shrines, pagodas, temples, family churches, citadels, palaces and housing architecture.
+Vietnamese architecture (Kiến trúc Việt Nam) is the architectural style used by the Vietnamese through the process of historical development and the absorption and integration of regional and international architectures.
+Vietnamese architecture is reflected in the works from đình, shrines, temples, nhà thờ họ, citadels, palaces and housing architecture.

 Ancient architecture

 Ancient architecture in Vietnam had stilt houses (Vietnamese: nhà sàn) built with materials like wood and bamboo.
 Depictions of these houses are seen on Đông Sơn bronze drums.
 There are 2 types of houses with roofs curved up like a boat and roofs curved down like turtle shells.
 In the 2nd century BC, An Dương Vương built the Cổ Loa citadel with a spiral shape and was the first citadel built in Vietnam.
-Thus the name Cổ Loa, literally meaning "ancient spiral", cổ meaning ancient and loa meaning spiral.
+Thus the name Cổ Loa, literally means "ancient spiral", cổ meaning ancient and loa meaning spiral.

-Feudal architecture
+Dynastic architecture

-Vietnamese architecture has imported influences from China, during this period Vietnamese architecture was influenced by Buddhist architecture.
+Vietnamese architecture has imported influences from China; during this period, Vietnamese architecture was influenced by Buddhist architecture.